 WORLD PLUMBING DAY EVENTS

-IAPMO representatives will speak at elementary schools using a presentation developed by the WPC to educate children ages 5-10 on the importance of plumbing.
+IAPMO representatives spoke at elementary schools using a presentation developed by the WPC to educate children ages 5-10 on the importance of plumbing.
 Children also will be encouraged to participate in the WPC’s international poster competition.
 The top three entrants will be awarded $100, $50, or $25, with their schools receiving $1,000, $500, or $250.

 Once again, the WPC encourages individuals and member organizations to get involved by: